lep/jassdoc/Readme.md

 Currently there's [Jassbot - a JASS API search engine](https://lep.duckdns.org/app/jassbot/) running that uses this as a database.

-Do note that the parser expects the annotations after the general description.

 # How to add documentation

 - Register a Github account, go to any file and click "Edit file".